 Kintsugi (or Kintsukuroi) is the Japanese art of repairing broken objects.
-Loosely translating to ‘golden joinery’, kintsugi values breakage and repair as part of the history of an object, using lacquer and powdered metal to make visible repairs.
+Loosely translating to ‘golden joinery’, it uses lacquer and powdered metal to make visible repairs.
+It values breakage and repair as part of the history of objects.

 Three Sessions: bookings essential

-- Please bring your own broken object; it could be a plate, cup or vase that holds meaning for you, or head to an op-shop and break one yourself.
-Ensure you don’t pick something too complicated.
+• Bring your own broken object.
+It could be a plate, cup, or vase that holds meaning for you.
+Or head to an op shop and break one yourself.
+Don’t pick something too complicated.